eeue56/json-to-elm/README.md

 `create_union_type_decoder` takes a union type definition as a string, and will generate the decoder needed if the json value is a string

+`create_union_type_encoder` takes a union type definition as a string, and will generate the encoder needed if the json value is a string

 ## Example: